Fish tacos are delicious, but fish tacos with cheese and cajun spices are even better! This recipe is so simple, but incredibly fresh and delicious!

-The flavors in the tacos went so well together as did the consistencies- I love the little crunch from the cabbage.
+The flavors in the tacos went so well together as did the textures/consistencies- I love the little crunch from the cabbage.

 And now I am a true fish taco believer and am on a quest to convince everyone that you should always serve fish tacos with cheese.

 What kind of cheese would you use on fish tacos?